What's R/C Sailplanes All About?

 Build that plane!

 Clear a space in your garage or some nice 'extra' room in your house for a building board that can accommodate at least 3' x 5' of flat building area.
-(I've built planes on smaller surfaces, but it's really nice to have some extra space for piling all those glue bottles, tape, etc.)
+(I've built planes on smaller surfaces, but it's really nice to have some extra space for piling all those glue bottles, tape, coffee cups, etc.)

 Put a nice light above your board so that you can still read the plans late into the night (the 'best' time to work, right?).